kunwar-vikrant/kunwar-vikrant/README.md

    ╚════════════════════════════════════════════════════╝
 ```

-> *“In the cauldron of data and distributed computing, I brew intelligence—one spellbinding algorithm at a time.”*
+> *“In the cauldron of data and distributed systems, I brew intelligence—one spellbinding algorithm at a time.”*

-I am **Kunwar Vikrant**, a daring Gryffindor from the House of Courage, schooled at BITS Pilani and MITx in the arcane arts of AI and high-speed distributed computing.
+I am **Kunwar Vikrant**, a daring Gryffindor from the House of Courage, schooled at BITS Pilani and MITx in the arcane arts of AI and high-speed distributed systems.
 My Alchemy Lab is a forbidden chamber where Muggle code meets wizarding wonder, transfiguring raw data and systems into autonomous marvels.
 As a true Gryffindor, I charge into uncharted realms of distributed computing, generative AI, machine learning, and reinforcement learning with the bravery of a lion. *Expecto Patronum*—summon my neural guardians!

 ---